 Zhu, Z., Li, X., Chen, W., Zhao, Y., Li, H., Qing, C., Jia, N., Bai, Z., & Liu, J. (2004).
 Prenatal stress causes gender-dependent neuronal loss and oxidative stress in rat hippocampus.
 Journal of Neuroscience Research, 78(6), 837–844. https://doi.org/10.1002/jnr.20338

-Fig 1— Experimental design of early environment manipulation and learning tasks.
-Panel A represents the early environment manipulation for both species.
-Panel B shows the habituation phase with the respective three different stages.
-And panel C represents the associative and reversal tasks; white lids show the ramps where the food reward was not accessible.
+Figure 1.
+Experimental design of early environment manipulation and learning tasks. (a) represents the early environment manipulation for both species. (b) shows the habituation phase with the respective three different stages. (c) represents the associative and reversal tasks; white lids show the ramps where the food reward was not accessible.

-Fig 2— Results for L. delicata [(a), (b)] and L. guichenoti [(c), (d)].
-Panels (a) and (c) show the predicted probability of choosing the correct feeder first over trials.
+Figure 2.
+Results for L. delicata [(a), (b)] and L. guichenoti [(c), (d)]. (a) and (c) show the predicted probability of choosing the correct feeder first over trials.
 The lines represent the mean predicted probability of choosing the correct feeder first on each trial, and the shaded areas indicate the standard deviation of the mean; both were obtained by using the slope and intercept estimates from the posterior distributions.
-The different colours indicate the different treatments.
-Panels (b) and (d) show the distribution of the estimates of slopes per each treatment.
-The x-axis represents the slope estimate, and in the y-axis are the density of the estimates.
-The different colours indicate the different treatments.
+The different colours indicate the different treatments. (b) and (d) show the distribution of the estimates of slopes per each treatment.
+The x-axis represents the slope estimate and the y-axis represents the density of the estimates.
+Different colours indicate the different treatments.
 Points and bars represent the mean and standard deviation of the mean of the estimates, respectively.

-Figures with raw data

-Results using a standard learning criterion of 5 consecutive correct choices

-Checking the main models plots

-Model formula for the reversal task is:

-Choice ~ trial_reversalcorttemp + (1 + trial_reversal|lizard_id)

-Plots for the different models of the reversal task: 1.- L. delicata

-Estimate Est.Error Q2.5 Q97.5 R2 0.1040341 0.01243751 0.07984544 0.1290352